Francisco Nemenzo

-Francisco Alfafara Nemenzo Jr. is a Filipino political scientist, educator, and activist who served as the 18th president of the University of the Philippines (UP) from 1999 to 2005.
+Francisco Alfafara Nemenzo Jr. (9 February 1935 – 19 December 2024) was a Filipino political scientist, educator, and activist who served as the 18th president of the University of the Philippines (UP) from 1999 to 2005.
 He had previously served as chancellor of UP Visayas, UP Faculty Regent, and dean of the College of Arts & Sciences of UP Diliman.

-A prominent Marxist figure in the Philippine academe, he is a professor emeritus of political science at UP Diliman and continues to teach courses in political philosophy and Philippine government.
+A prominent Marxist figure in the Philippine academe, he was a professor emeritus of political science at UP Diliman and taught courses in political philosophy and Philippine government.

-Nemenzo is from a family of scholars, academics, and educators.
+Nemenzo was from a family of scholars, academics, and educators.
 His father, Francisco Sr., was a marine zoologist known as the "father of Philippine coral taxonomy".
-His son, Fidel, is a mathematician and incumbent chancellor of UP Diliman.
+His son, Fidel, is a mathematician and the 11th chancellor of UP Diliman.